 Q: Is there anything that can be taken to prevent or cure the coronavirus?

 A: At this time, there is no specific antiviral treatment recommended for this virus infection.
 People infected should receive supportive care to help relieve symptoms.
 For severe cases, treatment should include care to support vital organ functions.

 People who think they may have been exposed should contact their healthcare provider immediately.

 Q: You stated earlier that there is currently no vaccine or cure for coronavirus.
 Tell us how the dietary supplement industry is being affected by this and what, if anything, we can do to safeguard our health.

 A: Supplements are not drugs so supplement companies should not be making any claims that their product can cure or prevent any disease, including the coronavirus.
-Supplements are meant to complement a healthy diet and lifestyle, and can support overall health and wellness and help to fill in nutrition gaps.
+Supplements are meant to complement a healthy diet and lifestyle, and can support overall health and wellness and help to fill in for deficiencies in nutrition.

 That being said, the pandemic has served as a reminder to focus more on the health and wellness of the body by use of immune supporting* dietary supplements like: Vitamin D, Vitamin C, Elderberry, Resveratrol, Astragalus, Probiotics, Zinc, Copper, and Vitamin A.